 Detention is additional time for study to be assigned by the building administrators.
 Students are to report to the assigned area promptly and be ready to work independently.
-Detention will be served on the assigned Tuesday or Thursday from 3:00 PM until 4:00 PM
+Detention will be served on the assigned Tuesday or Thursday from 7:20 AM until 8:20 AM.
+Students who arrive after 7:20 AM or miss detention will have additional consequences.

 Behavior problems that occur while completing detention may result in more severe disciplinary actions.
-Students may receive a range of consequences for not attending assigned detention ranging from receiving additional detentions to being assigned to in-school suspension.
+Students may receive a range of consequences for not attending assigned detention ranging from receiving additional detentions to being assigned to Saturday school or in-school suspension.